hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 One great professor gives the town a treat,
 >
-> In what he calls "a grand and annual fete";
+> In what he calls "a grand and annual fête";
 >
 > He thinks the title frenchified and grand,
 >